Asaf Humayun

 In 2008, he was notably superseded by Admiral Noman Bashir for the promotion to the four-star admiral in the Navy but was appointed as Vice Chief of Naval Staff which he served until retiring in 2009.
 After retirement, he joined the faculty of the Bahria University and penned columns on maritime security, Pakistan Today.

 Biography

 Humayun was born in Hyderabad, Sindh.
 He completed his early education from a local school and college in Nawabshah, Sindh.
 In 1970, Humayun passed Higher Secondary School exam (Standing 2nd in overall merit) and also passed the entrance test to Pakistan Naval Academy, from Inter Services Selection Board Kohat.
 He joined Pakistan Navy in December 1970, commissioning in 1973.
-In 1971, Humayun served in the PNS Shushak on the western front of the third war with India.
+In 1971, Humayun served in the PNS Shushuk on the western front of the third war with India.

 After the war, he completed his initial training at the Naval Academy, Karachi, and was sent to the United Kingdom where he attended the Britannia Naval College in 1973.
 In 1974, S/Lieutenant Humayun was qualified in additional training from the United Kingdom.
 He joined the Submarine Service Branch.
-In 1980s, Cdr Humayun held the commands of Hangor and Shushak.
+In 1980s, Cdr Humayun held the commands of Hangor and Shushuk.